jonasschneider/momentum/README.md

 Adapters
 --------
 Adapters are Rack apps.
 They can be thought of as middleware.
-If you do not want your App to be executed within the SPDY server event loop (because it blocks), you should use an Adapter.
+If you do not want your App to be executed within the SPDY server event loop (i.e. because it blocks), you should use an Adapter.

 ### Momentum::Adapters::Proxy
-The `Proxy` adapter will cause all requests on the SPDY connectio to be forwarded to a given HTTP server.
+The `Proxy` adapter will cause all requests on the SPDY connection to be forwarded to a given HTTP server.
 The SPDY server will act as an HTTP proxy.
-This way, the speedup provided by SPDY's long-lived connections can improve loading times for SPDY-compatible clients.
+This way, the speedup provided by SPDY's long-lived connections can improve loading times for compatible clients.
-However, no advanced SPDY features like Server Push can be used, as they would require communication betweeen the backend and the SPDY server before the response is sent.
+However, no advanced features of the SPDY protocol, such as Server Push, can be used, as they would requirecommunication betweeen the backend and the SPDY server before the response is sent.

 Note that is is _not_ a SPDY/HTTPS proxy for proxying connections to arbitrary servers through a SPDY tunnel as described in http://dev.chromium.org/spdy/spdy-proxy-examples.

-If you use your public HTTP server as the proxy target, the `Proxy` backend allows the app to be accessible through both HTTP and SPDY.

 Deployment
 ----------
 It is recommended to use the `Proxy` adapter for deploying, so you do not have to administer two completely different frontends to your Rack app.
-The SPDY server falls back on the plain old HTTP server for processing, so no backend changes are required.
+The SPDY server falls back on the plain old HTTP server for processing, so no backend changes are required; SPDY-compatible clients will use the improved connection, and HTTP clients will fall back.

 In the future, it will be possible to reverse this architecture, having a secondary HTTP server forward requests from "legacy" clients to the master SPDY server.